 The interstage is a composite structure that connects the first and second stages and holds the release and separation system.
 Falcon 9 uses an all-pneumatic stage separation system for low-shock, highly reliable separation that can be tested on the ground, unlike pyrotechnic systems used on most launch vehicles.

 The second stage, powered by a single Merlin vacuum engine, delivers Falcon 9’s payload to the desired orbit.
 The second stage engine ignites a few seconds after stage separation, and can be restarted multiple times to place multiple payloads into different orbits.
 For maximum reliability, the second stage has redundant igniter systems.
 Like the first stage, the second stage is made from a high-strength aluminum-lithium alloy.”

 CRS-17 will be SpaceX’s 17th operational cargo delivery mission to the International Space Station (ISS) under NASA’s Commercial Resupply Services (CRS) contract.
 SpaceX’s Dragon capsule will deliver thousands of pounds of supplies, experiments, and other payloads to the ISS.

 “Dragon carries cargo in the spacecraft’s pressurized capsule and unpressurized trunk, which can also accommodate secondary payloads.
 In the future, [Crew] Dragon will carry astronauts in the pressurized capsule as well.”

 The Launch360 crew will be unable to answer any questions on launch day due to low connectivity at the viewing site.

-We’ve been working hard to complete our launch viewing guide and should hopefully have it up by the end of March!
+We’ve been working hard to complete our launch viewing guide and should hopefully have it up by mid-April, prior to launch!